 - Next, once installed, the application will ask you to set up a password, which will be used to lock the applications/folders on your PC.
 One can also set up a recovery email address and a hint for the password.

 - Now, the application will ask you to choose the folder to lock or protect.
-Navigate to the installation directory of the application you’d like to lock and click on OK.
+Navigate to the application’s installation directory you’d like to lock and click on OK.
 Alternatively, you can also lock all the apps on your PC by choosing the directory as C:/Program Files.

 - Once set up, upon accessing a locked file or folder, the user will be denied stating you don’t have appropriate permissions to access the file.

-- To open a locked application, pull up the control panel of the application, enter the password, and press the Unlock button.
+- To open a locked application, pull up the application’s control panel.
+Then enter the password, and press the Unlock button.

 As an additional security feature, the app’s control panel requires a password even while trying to uninstall it.